Claude Thorburn

 Claude Thorburn (born 23 February 1987) is a Namibian cricket umpire.
 He has stood as an umpire in domestic first-class and List A matches in Namibia and South Africa.
 He stood in his first One Day International (ODI) match, between Papua New Guinea and the United States, in the third-place playoff in the 2019 ICC World Cricket League Division Two tournament in Namibia.
-He stood in his first Twenty20 International (T20I) match, between Namibia and Botswana, on 20 August 2019.
+His Twenty20 International (T20I) umpiring debut was in a match between Namibia and Botswana, on 20 August 2019.